mitryp/anthill/README.md

 #### Required

-- `API_BASE_URI` - the url to access the Anthill backend API.
-Must include http schema.
-  Default: `api/`.

 #### Optional

+- `API_HOST` - the url to access the root endpoint of Anthill backend.
+Can be relative or absolute (in this case, must include a HTTP schema).
+Default: `/` (the root of the same host).
 - `FLUTTER_ENV` - either `production` or `development`.
 Default: `production`.